arthur-abanda-ndjock/arthur-digiboard-terraform/README.md

 ### Github Actions access to EKS using

 In order for the Github Actions account to deploy apps on the eks cluster, authenticaction and authorization must be configured in the cluster.
-The authenticaction is handled by having a user created in eks and having it being mapped to an IAM identity.
+The authenticaction is handled by having a user created in eks and having it mapped to an IAM identity.
 This is already done using 'aws_auth_roles' map in the 'vpc' module.

     ```
     module "vpc" {